humanwhocodes/humanwhocodes.com/src/pages/_posts/2014-04-22-creating-defensive-objects-with-es6-proxies.md

   - JavaScript
   - Proxies
 ---
-This past week I spent an hour debugging an issue that I ultimately tracked down to a silly problem: the property I was referencing didn&#8217;t exist on the given object.
+This past week I spent an hour debugging an issue that I ultimately tracked down to a silly problem: the property I was referencing didn't exist on the given object.
 I had typed `request.code` and it should have been `request.query.code`.
 After sternly lecturing myself for not noticing earlier, a pit formed in my stomach.
 This is exactly the type of situation that the JavaScript haters point out as why JavaScript sucks.

 The haters are, in this case, correct.
-If I had been using a type-safe language then I would have gotten an error telling me that the property didn&#8217;t exist, and thus saved me an hour of my life.
-This wasn&#8217;t the first time that I&#8217;d encountered this type of error, and it likely wouldn&#8217;t be the last.
+If I had been using a type-safe language then I would have gotten an error telling me that the property didn't exist, and thus saved me an hour of my life.
+This wasn't the first time that I'd encountered this type of error, and it likely wouldn't be the last.
 Each time it happens, I stop and think about ways that I could prevent this type of error from happening, but there has never been a good answer.
 Until ECMAScript 6.

 ## ECMAScript 5

-Whereas ECMAScript 5 did some fantastic things for controlling how you can change existing properties, it did nothing for dealing with properties that don&#8217;t exist.
+Whereas ECMAScript 5 did some fantastic things for controlling how you can change existing properties, it did nothing for dealing with properties that don't exist.
 You can prevent existing properties from being overwritten (setting `writable` to false) or deleted (setting `configurable` to false).
 You can prevent objects from being assigned new properties (using `Object.preventExtensions()`) or set all properties to be read-only and not deletable (`Object.freeze()`).

-If you don&#8217;t want all the properties to read-only, then you can use `Object.seal()`.
+If you don't want all the properties to read-only, then you can use `Object.seal()`.
 This prevents new properties from being added and existing properties from being removed but otherwise allows properties to behave normally.
 This is the closest thing in ECMAScript 5 to what I want as its intent is to solidify (&#8220;seal&#8221;) the interface of a particular object.
 A sealed object, when used in strict mode, will throw an error when you try to add a new property:

     "use strict";